tommoy/The-Derivation-Process-Of-Analytical-Soultion/README.md

 # The-Derivation-Process-Of-Analytical-Soultion
-The derivation process of analytical solution for the optimal control which contains GPR part
+The final derivation process of analytical solution for the optimal control which contains GPR part